Coinbase is one of the largest and most popular cryptocurrency exchanges across the world.

 |UK Debit Card||3.99%||2%|

-For staking on Coinbase, keep in mind that the company charges a 25% commission.
+For staking on Coinbase, keep in mind that the company charges a up to 35% commission.
 This commission is automatically deducted from your reward and it is already reflected in the company’s advertised rewards rates.

 All account holders are subject to certain limits when using Coinbase.